Hindu funerals in Australia: rites, customs and what to expect

 Hinduism is not a single, centralised religion.
 Funeral customs vary significantly by region of origin, caste, and family tradition.
 A Gujarati Hindu family's funeral may differ in specific details from a Tamil Hindu or Bengali Hindu funeral, even though the core elements (cremation, eldest son's role, ash immersion, 13-day mourning) remain consistent.

 In Australia, this means there is no single "standard" Hindu funeral.
-Families should discuss their specific traditions with the priest and the funeral director.
-Funeral directors experienced with Hindu funerals will be familiar with the common requirements (rapid cremation, no embalming, accommodation of the fire pot, family access at the crematorium) and can advise on what is possible at each facility.
+Families usually talk through their specific traditions with the priest and the funeral director.
+Funeral directors experienced with Hindu funerals tend to be familiar with the common requirements (rapid cremation, no embalming, accommodation of the fire pot, family access at the crematorium) and can advise on what is possible at each facility.

 What to expect if you are attending